farheen21/farheen21/README.md

 <h3>👨🏻‍💻 &nbsp;About Me: </h3>

-- 🌱 I’m currently learning Front-End Technologies;
+- 🌱 I’m currently as FrontEnd Engineer but having keen interest in backend engineering as well;
 - 💬 Ask me about anything, I am happy to help;
 - ✍️ &nbsp; Solving complex and challenging problems.
 - 📫 How to reach me **farheenkhancc@gmail.com**